 This post contains affiliate links.

 #1.
 Research What's Growing in Your Area

-What wild vegetables, berries, roots, shoots and leaves grow wild in your neck of the woods?
-Spend some time with your children learning about what you can safely forage before you head outdoors.
+What wild vegetables, berries, roots, shoots, and leaves grow wild in your neck of the woods?
+Spend some time learning about what you can safely forage before you head outdoors.

-As with most of our activities, we see foraging as another way to teach our children life skills.
+As with most of our outdoor homeschooling activities, we use foraging to teach our children life skills.
 One of my first tips for wildcrafting with kids is to use several different research methods to find out what you can gather.
-And also what’s in season!
+And also what's in season in your area.

-Researching before foraging can helps kids with skills including:
+Researching before foraging for edible greens, herbs, or berries can help kids with skills including:

 - reading and vocabulary

-- communication skills – encourage your children to talk to older relatives, neighbours, community members about what they used to gather wild when they were kids
+- communication skills - encourage your children to talk to older relatives, neighbors, community members about what they used to gather wild when they were kids

 - listening comprehension